Kilimanjaro

 Safari option

-Kilimanjaro is one of the safest high-altitude treks in the world.
-We have excellent terrain and time to acclimatize our bodies well.
-We will provide regular acclimation checks and always carry bottled oxygen in case it is needed.
-Descent from the mountain is straightforward from most camps.
-The trek requires good physical condition, not technical mountaineering skill.
-The Tanzanian support crew that I hand-select for Kilimanjaro are highly experienced, with a very high guide/client ratio.
-Your guide staff including lead guide Eric Murphy (150+ summits) will have a cumulative 500+ summits and more than 100 years experience on this mountain alone.
-On our summit night we will have close to a 1:1 guide to client ratio to ensure the highest level of support for the team.
+The Tanzanian support crew that I hand-select for Kilimanjaro are highly experienced, with a very high guide-to-client ratio.
+Lead guide Eric Murphy has summited Kilimanjaro more than 150 times.
+Your guide staff will have a cumulative 500+ summits and more than 100 years of experience on this mountain alone.
+On our summit night, we will have close to a 1:1 guide-to-client ratio to ensure the highest level of support for the team.

-Next expedition: February 7th -18th 2026
+Next expedition: February 7-18, 2026

 Timmerman Traverse